malbanGit/pitrex-baremetal/vectrexBase/readme.md

-This directory contains a the enhanced [vecx](http://www.valavan.net/vectrex.html) (Vectrex emulator) base package for PiTrex.
+This directory contains the enhanced [vecx](http://www.valavan.net/vectrex.html) (Vectrex emulator) base package for PiTrex.

 The processor 6809 is emulated - but all accesses to VIA are passed thru to the "real" VIA that the PiTrex is connected to.